dumbie/ScreenCaptureDLL/Readme.md

 ## Description
 ScreenCaptureDLL can be used in your application through dll import to capture your screen to an image.

+ScreenCaptureTool allows you to take a screenshot using your keyboard or by remote command.

 ScreenCapturePreview gives you a live screen capture preview to see what you can expect.

 ScreenCaptureNow saves a screenshot directly to file using command line arguments:
 - -MonitorId=0, 1, 2, 3...
-- -ImageFormat=PNG, JPG, BMP or JXR
+- -ImageFormat=JXR, PNG, JPG, BMP, TIF or HEIF
-- -ImageQuality=0-100 (Only works with JPG format)
+- -ImageQuality=0-100 (Only works with JPG, JXR and HEIF format)
 - -ImageSaveFolder="E:\Screenshots" (Defaults to app directory)
 - -MaxPixelDimension=0 (Maximum pixel width or height)
 - -HDRtoSDR=True (False only works with JXR format when HDR is enabled)